-Figure 2: Summary of CPUC-adopted rules on multiple use applications
+Figure 2: Summary of CPUC-adopted rules on multiple use applications.

-For the historical benefit-cost analysis of energy storage projects in California, we evaluated projects across all grid domains based on their actual operations during 2017-2021 (see Attachment A for details).
+For the historical benefit-cost analysis of energy storage projects in California, we evaluated projects across all grid domains based on their actual operations during 2017-2021.
+See Attachment A (Benefit/Cost and Project Scoring of Historical Operations) for details.
 Figure 3 shows estimated societal benefits averaged over operating period and normalized for MW capacity of the projects.
 Top chart shows the aggregate benefits color coded by project group or cluster.
 Bottom chart shows stacking of individual benefit metrics.
 Most bars represent individual resources with their widths showing relative MW capacity.
 Customer-sited storage installations are aggregated into utility contracts or clusters.